In JavaScript, arrays allow duplicating elements and don’t guarantee the uniqueness of their elements.

 Keep in mind, you can use these methods as well if the array's elements were strings or numbers.

-In this article, we knew how to add an element to an array just if it did not exist in the given array.
+In this article, we learned how to add an element to an array only if it did not exist in the given array.

-Based on the elements types you can choose the proper way to do so:
+Based on the element types, you can choose the proper way to do so:

-- For numbers or strings elements, you can use
+- For number or string elements, you can use

 new Set()